Louisvdw/dbus-serialbattery/README.md

 Donations:

 If you would like to donate to this project, you can buy me a Ko-Fi.
+Get in contact if you would like to donate hardware.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z73LCW1)